CJBuzz/character-relationship/ReadME.md

 #### Evaluating Sentiment Analysis

-Unfortunately, the sentiment analysis methodology used in this project does not end up with results that seem to accurately reflect the friendliness or hostility in the relationship between 2 characters.
-Among *The Travellers*, *Perdition* and *Trickster* have the most antagonistic relationship within the group.
-However, *Perdition*'s sentiment score with *Trickster* is the second most positive when compared to his score with the rest of the team!
-This is clearly incongruous with the in-story group dynamics.
+Unfortunately, the sentiment analysis methodology used in this project does not end up with results that seem to accurately reflect the friendliness or hostility in the relationship between 2 characters. *Sierra* has a pretty negative sentiment score with *Skitter* at -0.49.
+However, their relationship in-story is neutral to slightly positive.
+Similarly, *Grace* and *Tecton* of the *Chicago Wards* have an inexplicably negative sentiment score despite being teammates.
+These scores are clearly incongruous with the in-story group dynamics.

-Similarly, *Bitch* of the *Undersiders* may be a bit anti-social but otherwise gets along reasonably well with her teammates.
-However, she has very negative sentiment scores with the rest of her teammates.

-There are certainly scores that do reflect the relationship in the story.
-However, the presence of so several scores that evidently do not align with their portrayal makes this method of limited effectiveness in measuring friendliness or hostility in the interactions between characters.
+There are certainly scores that do reflect the relationship in the story - *Perdition* and *Trickster*, who deeply dislike each other, have the most negative sentiment scores among the travellers.
+However, the presence of several scores that evidently do not align with their portrayal makes this method of limited effectiveness in measuring friendliness or hostility in the interactions between characters.

 ---